Aspasia1337/IATResolution/README.md

   <img src="images/Diagram.png" alt="Runtime import resolution memory layout" width="1000"/>
 </p>

 As execution proceeds, the illusion of emptiness **gradually dissolves**.
 What initially appeared to be a complete lack of imports is revealed not as simplicity, but as deliberate deferral.
-Instead of declaring dependencies statically within the PE file, the binary defers all import resolution until runtime, reconstructing everything dynamically in memory.
+Instead of declaring dependencies statically within the PE file, the binary defers all import resolution until runtime, reconstructing everything in memory.

 The first concrete evidence of this dynamic reconstruction appears immediately after the bootstrap phase concludes.
 Dumping the relevant memory region reveals a block of data that is neither executable code nor a standard PE structure, yet is clearly organized and purposeful.